 This query summarizes the sales per day:

-not represented in the range of dates spanned by the table.
-A
+represented in the range of dates spanned by the table.
+A result

-result that represents all dates in the range can be produces
+that represents all dates in the range can be produced using a

-using a recursive CTE to generate that set of dates, joined
+recursive CTE to generate that set of dates, joined with a